Countdown Numbers Game Solver

 Distinct Solutions

-There is at least one further question about whether the availability of choice in a calculation can lead to duplication or over-complexity not detected as described above.
-For example, choice (i) when there are two identical numbers in the list; (ii) when a partial calculation generates a result that is also available as a number from the list; or (iii) when two partial calculations give the same result.
-The current key generation code answers “duplicate” in cases (i) and (iii) but “distinct” in case (ii).
+There is a question about whether the availability of choice in a calculation can lead to currently undetected duplication or over-complexity.
+For example: (i) when there are two identical numbers in the list; (ii) when a partial calculation generates a result that is the same as an unused number in the list; or (iii) when two partial calculations give the same result.
+The key generation code answers “duplicate” in cases (i) and (iii) but “distinct” in case (ii).
+This is based on treating the numbers in the list as symbols, while a partial calculation is an expression.
+This issue may need further study.

-Exactly what puts a candidate solution into one or more of these categories, whether the program gets it right or not, and whether there are missing categories may need further study.
-The small differences between good online solvers likely arise from subtly different answers to the elements of the distinct solutions question.
+The small differences observed between good online solvers may arise from subtly different answers to the elements of the distinct solutions question.

 Key Generation